 Keep food storage facilities clean and dry to avoid new infestations.
-After you’ve opened a package of fresh food and taken a bite out of it, don’t leave it out.
-Take out your trash on a regular basis and clean up any spills inside or on your trash cans.
+After you’ve opened a new food package and taken a bite out of it, don’t leave it out.
+Take your trash regularly and clean up any spills inside or on your trash cans.

 Is it possible to kill fruit flies with mere bleach?